nehaL2002/ASLDetection/README.md

 Features

-Upload an image or video containing a sign language gesture.
+Upload an image containing a sign language gesture.

 The app processes the input and provides the corresponding alphabetic output.

-Uses machine learning for real-time sign language detection.
+Uses YOLO for real-time sign language detection.

 Faster response time when running on GPU.